Nigel1992/infinityfree-backupper/README.md

 ### 🗄️ MySQL Backups

-- Reads authentication cookies from `cookies.json` (or pasted JSON)
+- Reads authentication cookies from `cookies.json`
 - Lists available accounts and databases
 - Saves your selection to `config.json`
 - Exports selected database as: